Diary of Lindsay Robert Turner, 1919 (Vol. 7) - Part 6

 does happen.
 Our boat is a very

-indolent one the engineers blame
+indolent one the Engineers blame

-the coal but all she averages is
+the Coal but all she averages is

-275 miles per day on the "Czanka"
+275 miles per day on the "Czaritza".

-we could get 330 with ease Still
+We could get 330 with ease Still

 we are on the way home and that's

 something.
-We should be but of the
+We should be out of the

 Red Sea by Sunday morning and

-there a.
-2000 mile run to Colombo
+then a 2000 mile run to Colombo

 is before us.
 Let us hope there is